yqwang01/yqwang01.github.io/_pages/about.md

 - \[May 2023\]
     One paper *"SwinMM: Masked Multi-view with Swin Transformers for 3D Medical Image Segmentation"* is early accepted by [MICCAI 2023](https://conferences.miccai.org/2023/en/default.asp).
 It will be available soon.

     One paper *"A Brain Age Estimation Network based on QSM using the Segment Transformer"* is accepted by [ISMRM 2023](https://www.ismrm.org/23m/).
-Now you can find it at [ISMRM Proceedings](https://submissions.mirasmart.com/ISMRM2023/Itinerary/PresentationDetail.aspx?evdid=5605) by logging in your account.
+Now you can find it [here](https://submissions.mirasmart.com/ISMRM2023/Itinerary/PresentationDetail.aspx?evdid=5605) by logging in your account.